Overview

 We are pleased that our responsible procurement strategy continues to deliver sustainability across our supply chain and procurement process.
 Each quarterly meeting with our suppliers now includes an agenda point on carbon reduction, social value and general sustainability actions.
 This ensures that we are following up on their progress.
 As part of these meetings, we also request suppliers to look at what value-added benefits they can incorporate into the contract.
 This can range from free professional services or workshops for students.

-90% of our core suppliers committed to a social value strategy – a 20% increase on last year.
+90% of our core suppliers hold a carbon reduction policy, and 95% have committed to a social value strategy.

-Waste and recycling management systems have been integrated across our campuses to maximise the recycling, reused and the responsible disposal of any material or product waste.
-Anything that cannot be recycled is sent to an incineration plant in Cornwall which is then generated into supplied energy.
+Recycling and Waste management systems are integrated across our campuses to maximise recycling, reuse and the responsible disposal of any material or product waste.
+Anything that cannot be recycled is sent to an energy from waste plant in Cornwall which generates electricity and captures harmful emissions.
 Measures are also in place to ensure hazardous waste is managed in accordance with the UK environmental regulations.

 Recycling

 All campus facilities are equipped with bins for recycling and general waste disposal with clear signage providing guidance about what waste goes into which bin.
-In the 2023/24 academic year, our total cross campus recycling rate was 34%.
-Our target each year is to try and increase our recycling rates by 1%.
+In the 2024/25 academic year, our total cross campus recycling rate was 41.2%.

 Food Waste

-Our main campus catering outlets and accommodation blocks at Falmouth and Penryn campuses already have food waste collection in place and a project to recycle food waste.
-Working with Biffa, we encourage students on campus to separate food waste, which is sent to an anaerobic digestion plant where it can be turned into electricity, fuel and fertiliser.
+Our main campus catering outlets and accommodation blocks at Falmouth and Penryn campuses have food waste collections in place.
+This is sent to an anaerobic digestion plant in Plymouth where it is turned into electricity, fuel and fertiliser.

 Nine buildings across our campuses have obtained either an excellent or outstanding BREEAM rating.
 BREEAM is an internationally used sustainability assessment method for the built environment.